 My name is Ted Shideler.
-I’m from Muncie, Indiana and am in my mid-late 20’s.
+I’m 28 and live in Muncie, Indiana.
 I’ve loved architecture, specifically courthouse architecture, since I was a kid.
 I have boring, dim, great, and well-defined memories of driving by many of them in the state going one place or another, often on the way up to my dad’s in Elkhart.

-Now that I’ve been to every county and taken photos of every historic courthouse, I am really wanting to make connections to get into the clock towers of some historic courthouses and take photos!
+Now that I’ve been to every county and taken photos of every historic courthouse in Indiana, I am really wanting to make connections to get into the clock towers of some historic courthouses and take photos!
 If you have such a connection, please contact me.
+Also, I’m always looking for old postcards of historic Indiana courthouses, particularly ones that no longer exist.
+Let me know if you want to donate or sell one to me.

 Here are the only three photos of me taken during this project: One with the yet-to-be-installed Randolph County Courthouse clock tower, one with a statue of Frank O’Bannon in Corydon, and one more- a selfie at the Lake County Superior Courthouse in Gary.